RX-M/web-public/self-study/cka-mod-4/cka-mod-4-content.md

 volumeBindingMode: Immediate
 </code></pre>

-The StorageClass object describes a provisioner, which acts as the point of communication between the Kubernetes cluster and the storage backend.
+The StorageClass object describes a <code>provisioner</code>, which acts as the point of communication between the Kubernetes cluster and the storage backend.

 A StorageClass is consumed by declaring the name of the desired storage class in a persistent volume claim's <code>storageClassName</code> key.
 If a matching StorageClass exists, the backing provisioner will contact the storage backend to provision volume per the parameters set in the PVC.